-Very little is known of its ecology and habits and all sightings and records of this skink can provide valuable clues to help the Department of Conservation ensure its continued survival.
+Very little is known of its ecology and habits and all sightings and records of this skink can provide valuable clues to help DOC its continued survival.

 The species is easily recognised by the pale stripes running down the length of its body, and makes for an eye-catching sight with its lightening quick movements.